 - 3.0.1 Bidders must provide their Financial Bid in accordance with the table referenced at 3.1 Pricing Schedule.
-All payments will be made in accordance with the proposed Basis of Payment (Appendix 1, Annex B) of the Resulting Contract Clauses. - 3.0.2 Exchange rate fluctuation protection is not offered. - 3.0.3 The Financial Bid must contain a detailed breakdown of the total estimated price, by milestone.
+All payments will be made in accordance with the proposed Basis of Payment (Appendix 1, Annex B) of the Resulting Contract Clauses. - 3.0.2 Exchange rate fluctuation protection is not offered. - 3.0.3 The Financial Bid must contain a detailed breakdown of the total estimated price, by phase, or by major tasks.
+The Financial Bid should address each of the following, if applicable: